cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

   List of Organizational Units to skip.
 This is useful in conjunction with `organization_units` if there are child OUs that should be ignored.

-- `skip_accounts` ([]string)
+- `skip_member_accounts` ([]string)

-  List of accounts to skip.
+  List of OU member accounts to skip.
 This is useful in conjunction with `organization_units` if there are accounts under the selected OUs that should be ignored.